 The ‘Champion’ Strategy.
 Donate and become a champion, a partner, and benefit.

 The program is developed through investment and collaboration from all stakeholders, including participants.
-It responsively meets training and communication requirements of those organisations and individuals who donate.
+It responsively meets communication, advocacy and training requirements of those organisations and individuals who support and donate.

 The champion approach ensures the documentary has depth, integrity and stakeholder buy-in from start to finish.

-Donate to become a champion and help us develop and deliver your training and communication requirements.
+Donate to become a champion and help us develop and deliver to your priority needs.

 The film calls us together to learn, change and act.

 Donations will ensure a quick completion in 2019.

 As this topic is current and ongoing, the film's benefits and impact will also be ongoing.
 It is a work towards the future.

 This program has already commenced production in Greece.